habamax/.vim/README.rst

 Colors
 ======

-- habamax_: dark/light background, this should be really the last one;
+- habamax_: dark background, this should be really the last one;
+- habaurora_: light background, graish;
 - bronzage_: dark background, was thinking of zenburn while creating it;
 - sugarlily_: white background, blue accents;
 - saturnite_: dark background, variation of the awesome Apprentice_;